xyproto/wann/README.md

 ## Features and limitations

-* Neural networks can be trained, and they work, but I have only tried this on very simple training data and there is surely a lot of room for improvement, both in term of benchmarking/profiling and improving how the rate of mutation is controlled.
+* Neural networks can be trained, and they work, but I have only tried this on very simple training data and there is surely a lot of room for improvement, both in term of benchmarking/profiling and controlling the rate of mutation.
-* Currently, a random weight is chosen when training, instead of looping over the range of the weight, as described in the paper.
-It's unclear to me what the ideal step size for the weight is, when looping.
+* Currently, a random weight is chosen when training, instead of looping over the range of the weight.
+The paper describes the latter, but it's unclear to me what the ideal step size for the weight is, when looping.

 ## Quick start